Garry Lyon

 Garry Peter Lyon (born 13 September 1967) is a former professional Australian rules football player and was captain of the Melbourne Football Club in the Australian Football League (AFL).
 Since his retirement from football, he has been mainly an Australian rules football media personality, featuring on television, radio and in newspapers.
 He has also coached during the International Rules Series.
-He is the most recent VFL/AFL player to kick ten goals in a finals match, having done so in the 1994 Second Semi-Final against Footscray, and the first since Geelong's George Goninon in 1951, 43 years prior.
+He is the most recent VFL/AFL player to kick ten goals in a finals match, having done so in the 1994 Second Semi-final against Footscray, and the first since Geelong's George Goninon in 1951, 43 years prior.

 Early life

 Lyon, the son of former Hawthorn player Peter Lyon, was born in Devonport, Tasmania.
 In his youth he moved to Victoria.
+He grew up in the Victorian town of Kyabram and played local football for Kyabram Bombers.
+His talent saw him scouted by the Melbourne Football Club as a zoned player.
+He completed his schooling at Melbourne High School after moving to Melbourne in his later years of school to pursue his sporting ambitions.

 Career

 VFL/AFL

 Lyon was recruited from the Kyabram Football Club and debuted in 1986 with the Melbourne Football Club, playing in the 1988 VFL Grand Final.
 He quickly became a dominant player in the Victorian Football League (VFL), later renamed the Australian Football League (AFL), winning his first Melbourne best and fairest award in 1990.
 He became Melbourne's captain in 1991 and eventually became the longest-serving Melbourne captain in club history until he was released from the role after the 1997 season due to the club's belief that he would suffer from too many injuries.
 Lyon was known for playing with many back injuries, and his presence on the field despite such adversity saw him as an inspiration to teammates.

 Lyon finished his career having won two Melbourne best and fairest awards and being named in three All-Australian teams.
 His career ended as a result of increasing back problems.
 A broken leg, footage of which was often played on The AFL Footy Show, ended his 1987 season.
 In the end, he finished with 226 VFL/AFL games and 426 goals in 1999, giving him the fourth-best all-time goal tally for a Melbourne player.